AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 - Borrow agTokens from tokens deposited as collateral in the protocol
 - Leverage collateral exposure in one transaction
 - Transfer your debt between vaults to avoid liquidation
-- Perform different actions on your vault in a single transaction and in a capital-efficient manner
+- Perform different actions on your vault in a single transaction and in a capital efficient manner
 - Take self-repaying loans

 ## Main features